New Paper by John Bobbe and Anne Ross, J.D. LL.M.:

 The paper’s release comes a day before an appearance by the NOP’s Associate Deputy Administrator, Dave Glasgow, at OFARM’s meeting in Piper City, Illinois.
 OFARM members are looking to Glasgow for answers to the concerns Bobbe and Ross raised.
-Following the meeting, Cornucopia will report on whether those concerns were adequately addressed.

 Read the entire paper [PDF]: Potential, Failures, and Pitfalls of the National Organic Program in Getting Control of Organic Grain Fraud

 Excerpt by John Bobbe: The Farm Bill, Funding, and the NOP’s Misplaced Priorities